Shakib Al Hasan: Personal life

 Shakib completed secondary and higher secondary education at the Bangladesh Krira Shikkha Protishtan (BKSP) and obtained graduation in BBA from American International University-Bangladesh (AIUB).

 Shakib's father is Khondoker Masroor Reza and his mother is Shirin Reza.

 He married Umme Ahmed Shishir, a Bangladeshi American on 12 December 2012.
 The couple met in 2010 while Shakib was playing county cricket for Worcestershire in England.
 They had their first daughter Alayna Aubrey Hasan on 8 November 2015, their second daughter Errum Hasan on 24 April 2020 and their first son Eyzah Al Hasan on 16 March 2021.

 In August 2018, he became a green card holder which allows him to live and work in the US.

 Shakib is the chairman of Monarch Holdings was the goodwill ambassador of UNICEF for Bangladesh, Huawei and Anti-Corruption Commission (Bangladesh).
 Shakib announced a new company named Burak Commodities Exchange Co in August 2021 to enter into the gold business.

 Politics

+Hasan during his election campaign with then Prime Minister Sheikh Hasina in 2024.

-Shakib officially joined the ruling Awami League party in 2023 and subsequently contested the 2024 Bangladeshi general election as the party's candidate for the Magura-1 parliamentary constituency, where he secured a victory.
+Shakib Al Hasan officially joined the ruling Awami League party in 2023 and subsequently contested the 2024 Bangladeshi general election as the party's candidate for the Magura-1 parliamentary constituency, where he secured a victory.

 However, in August 2024, his tenure as a Member of Parliament ended following the dissolution of the Jatiya Sangsad by the President.

+In the 2026 Bangladeshi general election, Munowar Hossain Khan of the Bangladesh Nationalist Party was elected as the new Member of Parliament for Magura-1, replacing Shakib Al Hasan.